The Colourful Streets of Old San Juan

-Inside the Cathedral of San Juan Bautista, one of the oldest buildings in Old San Juan and the second oldest cathedral in the Americas.
+Cathedral of San Juan Bautista is one of the oldest buildings in San Juan and the second oldest cathedral in the Americas.

-We stayed at the newly-renovated Sheraton Old San Juan Hotel.
-This hotel has the perfect location in Old San Juan.
+We stayed at the newly-renovated Sheraton (more photos here).
 It’s located directly on the waterfront promenade, across the street from the cruise ship port.
-The hotel is within walking distance to the San Juan National Historic Site and beautiful cobblestone streets of Old San Juan.
+The hotel is within walking distance to the San Juan National Historic Site.

 Do you follow us on Pinterest?
 If not, join us HERE.